rvincent99/MIT-Sea-Grant-River-Herring-Public/README.md

 ## 🐟 Detect, Track and Count Fish
-A yolo11 model pretrained using the full dataset is available under `weights/` for river herring detection and counting.
+A yolo11 model pretrained on the full dataset is available under `weights/` for river herring detection and counting.
 The speed of processing each video mostly depending on GPU.

 ```python